 Our landscape operations, including mowing, pruning, hand digging etc., can result in grass clippings, sticks, branches, dirt, mulch, including fertilizers, pesticides and other pollutants to fall or be left on our paved areas.
-The primary pollutant impairing the Jordan River is organic material so it is vital that the paved areas with direct connection to the City storm drain systems remain clean of landscape debris.
+The primary pollutant impairing the Jordan River is total dissolved solids and arsenic so it is vital that the paved areas with direct connection to the City storm drain systems remain clean of landscape debris.
 The Landscape Maintenance SOP is written to control and manage this potential pollution source affecting the Jordan River.
+(See Section 1 site description and Civil Sheet C5 Drainage Plan for more details.)